giantjs/giant-developer-guide/src/routing.md

 ['dog', 'fido', 'photos'].toRoute()
 ```

-Array to `Route` conversion allows you to instantiate an empty (root) route `[].toRoute()`, which is most useful in capturning routing events triggered on any route.
+Array to `Route` conversion allows you to instantiate an empty (root) route `[].toRoute()`, which is most useful when capturing routing events triggered on any route.

 Navigation
 ----------

-The major role of routes in an application is to provide a transparent means of navigating between different states of the application.
+The major role of routes in an application is to provide transparent means of navigating between different states of the application.
 Giant's routing mechanism allows three different modes of navigation: *immediate*, *asynchronous*, and *debounced*.
-There's also silent navigation, which immediately alters the route within the application, triggering associated events, but does not update the URL.
-This is useful when there is no URL, e.g. in Node.
+There's also silent navigation, which immediately alters the route within the application, triggering associated events, but does not update the browser location.
+This is useful when there is no browser location, e.g. in Node.

 Asynchronous navigation is used when we want the application to finish running any synchronous code before proceeding to navigate.